Main Menu

 • Graduate courses from other institutions or other Shepherd University graduate programs will be evaluated, at the time of admission, by the dean and/or the coordinator of the program to which the applicant is applying, or the department chair in which the course is offered.

 • Up to 9 credit hours may be transferred to a Shepherd graduate program from another institution or program, either prior to starting the program or during the program, at the discretion of the program coordinator in consultation with the department chair and the dean.
-Exceptions can be made on a case-by-case basis by the dean if it would inappropriately prolong the graduation of a student.
+Exceptions can be made on a case-by-case basis by the dean if it would inappropriately prolong a student’s graduation.

 • Courses transferred to a Shepherd graduate program must have a minimum grade of “B,” and must have been taken within seven years based on the date of admission to the degree program (see sunset clause).